Wildfire PreparationClick Here for PDF of Wildfire Protection

 Take into account structures and their survivability in case of a fire by addressing the proximity between vegetation and structures at the site.

 Five-foot Zone Around Structures.
 In general, most plants and trees should not be planted close enough to touch a structure.
 A five-foot zone around a structure is advisable for many reasons.
 For wildfire safety, having a gap between plants and structures is especially important to keep flames on burning plants from moving directly to a structure.
 This gap also helps keep plant roots and irrigation water away from building foundations.
 Within this five-foot zone, prune branches and rake leaf and needle litter away from the structure.
 In areas prone to wildfires, keep tree canopies at least 10 feet from structures (see more information in Pruning for fire protection, below).
-Further from the structure, plants can become larger and be planted closer together.

 Continuity of Fuels within 100 Feet of Structures.
 One of the main concerns with fire-safe landscaping around homes and other buildings is the continuity of fuels.
 Fuels include live and dead materials that are combustible.
 Branches, leaves, needles, cones and grasses are among the potential fuels that should be considered.
 Fuels can have horizontal continuity and/or vertical continuity, both of which should be considered in design.